Murder of Carlos Palomino: Trial and sentencing

-During the trial, which was attended as a private prosecution by the mother of Carlos Palomino and the young people who accompanied him, and Esteban Ibarra – leader of the Movement against Intolerance – as part of the popular prosecution, the facts of murder were considered proven after viewing the video surveillance cameras.
-Also, Josué Estébanez was a right-wing extremist due to the fact that he was wearing a sweatshirt of a brand considered to be neo-Nazi symbolism, as well as gestures that could be observed in the said recording, such as the shout and greeting "Sieg Heil".
-At all times, the accused tried to dissociate himself from the ultra movement, despite the fact that various fascist and neo-Nazi associations openly showed their support for him.
-The psychotic break and mental imbalance were also ruled out.
+During the trial, which was attended as a private prosecution Palomino's mother, the antifascists who accompanied him, and Esteban Ibarra – leader of the Movement against Intolerance – as part of the popular prosecution, the facts of murder were considered proven after viewing the video surveillance cameras.
+Josué Estébanez was considered a right-wing extremist due to his clothing, as well as gestures that could be observed in the footage, such as the shout and greeting "Sieg Heil".
+At all times, the accused tried to distance himself from the far-right movement, despite the fact that various fascist and neo-Nazi associations openly showed their support for him.
+Psychotic and mental factors were also ruled out.
 During the trial, Estébanez showed no remorse for the acts; he only intervened on the last day of the trial to ask for forgiveness for what had happened.

 The defence requested a prison sentence of six months for reckless homicide and three months for a crime of injury for the stabbing of a second person.
-After two years of trial, the Provincial Court of Madrid sentenced Josué Estébanez to a total of 26 years in prison – 19 years for the crime of murder with the aggravating circumstance of ideological hatred and 7 years for attempted homicide, plus compensation of 150,000 euros.
-The family prosecution asked for 37 years in prison and compensation, while the Alto del Arenal residents' association and the Movement against Intolerance asked for 30 years for hate crime.
+After two years of trial, the Provincial Court of Madrid sentenced Josué Estébanez to a total of 26 years in prison – 19 years for murder with the aggravating circumstance of ideological hatred and 7 years for attempted homicide, coupled with a compensation of 150,000 euros.
+The family asked for 37 years in prison and compensation, while the Alto del Arenal residents' association and the Movement against Intolerance asked for 30 years for hate crime.
 The sentence was confirmed in its entirety in cassation by the Second Chamber of the Supreme Court in its judgement 360/2010 of 22 April, making the conviction final.